-Title: Testing the voltage and the power as a function of the current density following an on/off profile versus time (Accelerated ageing on/off cycling test for a PEFC single cell).
-Test Module PEFC SC 5-4.
+Title: Testing the voltage and the power as a function of the current density following a dynamic profile versus time (Dynamic load cycling ageing test for a PEFC single cell).
+Test Module PEFC SC 5-7.
 Version 30 04 2010.